4nonymous-racc00n/4nonymous-racc00n/README.md

 •Do not try to take inspiration from My Pony

-•if you think cannibalism is cool. 'fire'
+•if you think cannibalism or arson is fire or as some people use 'peak'

 •you ask to be my friend straight away